TITLE 89: SOCIAL SERVICES

 ii) if the individual requires exceptional care services the per diem rate will be a blended rate based on the private pay rate for the geographically closest skilled nursing facility meeting the individual's medical needs and the Statewide average rate for medical assistance clients requiring a similar level of care;

-5) The individual would be eligible for Medicaid if his or her responsible relative's income and resources were excluded from consideration; and
+5) For children under 21 years of age, the individual would be eligible for Medicaid if his or her responsible relative's income and resources were excluded from consideration; and

-6) A written plan of care has been developed and approved pursuant to subsection (f) of this Section.
+6) A written plan of care has been developed and approved pursuant to subsection (f).

 f) Plan of Care